LAV 6: Exports

 In early 2014 the Conservative government under Stephen Harper prepared the sale of several hundred LAV 6 vehicles to Saudi Arabia for an estimated CAD $10 billion.
 This was one of the largest manufacturing export deals in modern Canadian history, though it was heavily criticized due to Saudi Arabia's record on human rights abuses and involving in the Yemeni Civil War.
 The deal, which grew to CAD $15 billion and included 928 LAV 6 vehicles, was ultimately signed in late 2014.
 The Liberal government under Justin Trudeau finally approved the export license for the vehicles after coming to power in 2015, despite widespread calls from the NDP and human rights groups to cancel the deal.
 Even after footage appearing online of Canadian LAV vehicles being deployed against the Shiite population in Qatif, the House of Commons committee report found "no conclusive evidence that Canadian-made vehicles were used in human rights violations" according to Finance Minister Chrystia Freeland.
 The government also cited costly penalties for breaking the contract as a reason to honor the export commitments.
 In 2018, Saudi Arabia threatened to reduce its order for LAV 6 vehicles from 928 to only 742 vehicles, after a diplomatic row with the Trudeau government following criticism of the former's human rights abuses, although some analysts believed this threat had more to do with the kingdom's economic difficulties.

-Following the 2022 Russian invasion of Ukraine, the Canadian Government announced that it would be diverting 39 LAV 6 ACSVs to the Ukrainian Armed Forces as military aid from the order of 360 vehicles it had previously made for the Canadian Forces.
-Canadian officials stated that the vehicles along with spare parts would be delivered during the summer of 2022 and that the Forces would still receive a total order of 360 vehicles in addition to the 39 vehicles given to Ukraine.
+Following the 2022 Russian invasion of Ukraine, the Canadian Government announced that it would be diverting 39 LAV 6 ACSVs to the Ukrainian Armed Forces as military aid from the order of 360 vehicles it had previously made for the Canadian Army.
+Canadian officials stated that the vehicles along with spare parts would be delivered during the summer of 2022 and that the Army would still receive a total order of 360 vehicles in addition to the 39 vehicles given to Ukraine.

+In July 2026, the Government of Canada announced the acquisition of a further 190 ACSVs from GDLS-Canada, which would bring the Canadian Army's total ACSV fleet to 550 vehicles.

 Active combat

 In early January 2023 the first ACSVs were spotted near the frontlines in Ukraine, after having begun to arrive since early October 2022, with the vehicles previously having been in rear-area units for training on the vehicles.
 Ukrainian Media reporting on the vehicles also dubbed the vehicles with a new nickname, the “Super Bison” due to the lineage the ACSV series shares with the older LAV 2 Bison series which filled an almost identical role.
-As of June 2025, 2 Super Bisons been confirmed by open source intelligence as destroyed in combat.
+As of June 2025, two Super Bisons been confirmed by open source intelligence as destroyed in combat.